Learn how to make the BEST Roasted Garlic Hummus. This recipe is so easy and delicious … the perfect healthy snack for garlic lovers!

 Related Recipes

-If you loved this easy chickpea dip, then try my other hummus recipes:
+If you loved this easy dip, then try one of these hummus recipes next:

 - Classic Hummus Recipe